-...0151 ENGLISH 12, 1 yr., 1 cr.
+English 12, 1 yr., 1 cr.

 The focus of English 12 is "21st Century Skill Building."
 Students will acquire the skills and knowledge needed to succeed in future education, work, life, and citizenship.
-The curriculum and instruction has been aligned to produce 21st century outcomes for today's learners.
+The curriculum and instruction have been aligned to produce 21st century outcomes for today's learners.
 Students will be developing and strengthening the skills needed to read and write in an academic and social context.
-Students will be writing College Admissions essays, prepping for interview questions, an expanded Text Analysis, and a balanced Informative essay.
+Students will be writing College Admissions essays, prepping for interview questions, looking at literature from multiple perspectives, and a balanced Informative essay.